OSC/ood-documentation/source/installation/resource-manager/kubernetes.rst

 Bootstrapping an Open OnDemand Kuberenetes cluster
 **************************************************

+Before anyone can use your Kubernetes cluster from Open OnDemand, you'll need to create the `open ondemand kubernetes resources`_ on your cluster.

 We ship with `open ondemand provided hooks`_ to bootstrap users when the login to Open OnDemand.
 These scripts will create their namespace, a networking policy, and rolebindings for user and the service accounts in their namespace.

-The namespace is just to create their namespace (perhaps with a prefix configured above).
 A user ``oakley`` would create the ``oakley`` namespace.
 If you've configured to use prefix ``user-``, then the namespace would be ``user-oakley``.

 The networking policy ensures that pods cannot communicate inbetween namespaces.

-The rolebindings bind the user, ``oakley`` in this case, to the ``ood-user`` ClusterRole.
-It also creates a service account in the namespace ``user-oakley``.
+The RoleBindings give user, ``oakley`` in this case, sufficient privileges to the ``oakley`` namespace.
+Refer to the `open ondemand kubernetes resources`_ for details on the roles and privileges created.
-The service account is used in initializing configmaps and secrets for the Open OnDemand pods.

-**TODO** Need to find, share and document the ood-user ClusteRole.

 Authentication
 **************